-8. RE-EMPLOYMENT OF SENIOR MANAGERS
+8. RE-EMPLOYMENT OF EMPLOYEES

-- 8.1 The Authority will not normally re-employ or contract with senior managers who have been made redundant by the Authority unless: - there are exceptional circumstances where their specialist knowledge and expertise is required for a defined period of time and there has been a break in service of at least one month; or - a defined period of 12 months has elapsed since the redundancy and circumstances have changed; or - the re-employment is in a different role and there has been a break in service of at least six months; or - the re-employment is in the same role but at a lower cost and is within the context of an approved business case at the time of the redundancy and there has been a break in service of at least one month.
+- 8.1 The Authority will not normally re-employ or contract with employees who have been made redundant by the Authority unless: - there are exceptional circumstances where their specialist knowledge and expertise is required for a defined period of time and there has been a break in service of at least one month; or - a defined period of 12 months has elapsed since the redundancy and circumstances have changed; or - the re-employment is in a different role and there has been a break in service of at least six months; or - the re-employment is in the same role but at a lower cost and is within the context of an approved business case at the time of the redundancy and there has been a break in service of at least one month. - 8.2 For each of the above scenarios: - the approval of the Human Resources Management and Development Committee will be required for the re-employment, following redundancy, of any former employee up to Executive Board posts; or - the approval of the full Authority will be required for the re-employment, following redundancy, of any Executive Board post-holder; and